simple-salesforce/simple-salesforce/README.rst

     from simple_salesforce import Salesforce
     sf = Salesforce(password='password', username='myemail@example.com', organizationId='OrgId')

-If you'd like to enter a sandbox, simply add ``sandbox=True`` to your ``Salesforce()`` call.
+If you'd like to enter a sandbox, simply add ``login_domain='test'`` to your ``Salesforce()`` call.

 For example:

 .. code-block:: python

     from simple_salesforce import Salesforce
-    sf = Salesforce(username='myemail@example.com.sandbox', password='password', security_token='token', sandbox=True)
+    sf = Salesforce(username='myemail@example.com.sandbox', password='password', security_token='token', login_domain='test')

-Note that specifying if you want to use a sandbox is only necessary if you are using the built-in username/password/security token authentication and is used exclusively during the authentication step.
+Note that specifying if you want to use a login domain is only necessary if you are using the built-in username/password/security token authentication and is used exclusively during the authentication step.

 If you'd like to keep track where your API calls are coming from, simply add ``client_id='My App'`` to your ``Salesforce()`` call.

 .. code-block:: python

     from simple_salesforce import Salesforce
-    sf = Salesforce(username='myemail@example.com.sandbox', password='password', security_token='token', sandbox=True, client_id='My App')
+    sf = Salesforce(username='myemail@example.com.sandbox', password='password', security_token='token', client_id='My App', login_domain='test')

 If you view the API calls in your Salesforce instance by Client Id it will be prefixed with ``RestForce/``, for example ``RestForce/My App``.